mac-can/PCBUSB-Utilities/README.md

 ## This and That

-Since version 0.5.3 macOS Big Sur (11.x) or macOS Monterey (12.x) is required to run the PCBUSB utilities as Universal macOS Binary.
+Since version 0.5.3 macOS 11 or newer is required to run the PCBUSB utilities as Universal macOS Binary.

 This repo contains only binaries files of the PCBUSB utilities.